X-lab2017/oss101/Assignments/Assignment-typo.md

   - However, do *not* wrap data (such as log file dumps or session transcripts) at any fixed column width.
 Data should be included as-is, so respondents can have confidence that they are seeing what you saw.

   - Don't send MIME Quoted-Printable encoding to an English-language forum.
-This encoding can be necessary when you're posting in a language ASCII doesn't cover, but many e-mail agents don't supportit.
+This encoding can be necessary when you're posting in a language ASCII doesn't cover, but many e-mail agents don't support it.
 When they break, all those =20 glyphs scattered through the text are ugly and distracting --- or may actively sabotage the semantics of your text.

   - Never, *ever* expect hackers to be able to read closed proprietary document formats like Microsoft Word or Excel.
 Most hackers react to these about as well asyou would to having a pile of steaming pig manure dumped on your doorstep.
 Even when they can cope, they resent having to do so.